 A combination of all-purpose and potato flours gives this simple summer tart a delicate, crumbly crust.
 Plums, peaches, or berries can be substituted for apricots.
-This recipe first appeared in our August/September 2013 Heartland issue with the story The Pastry Stop.

-1. Pulse flours, sugar, butter, baking powder, and salt in a food processor until pea-size crumbles form.
+Pulse flours, sugar, butter, baking powder, and salt in a food processor until pea-size crumbles form.
 Add egg and 2-3 tbsp. ice-cold water; pulse until dough comes together.
 Form dough into a flat disk; wrap in plastic wrap and refrigerate 1 hour.

-2. On a lightly floured surface, roll dough into a 10" circle; press into a greased 11" tart pan with a removable bottom set over a baking sheet.
+On a lightly floured surface, roll dough into a 10" circle; press into a greased 11" tart pan with a removable bottom set over a baking sheet.
 Chill for 1 hour.

-3. Heat oven to 425°.
+Heat oven to 425°.
 Spread almond meal evenly over dough; arrange apricots over top.
 Bake until the crust is golden brown and fruit is tender, 25-30 minutes.
 Transfer tart to a wire rack; let cool.

-4. Heat preserves in a 1-qt. saucepan until warmed; pour through a fine-mesh strainer into a bowl.
+Heat preserves in a 1-qt. saucepan until warmed; pour through a fine-mesh strainer into a bowl.
 Brush top of tart generously with strained preserves; sprinkle with almonds.
 Let cool completely before serving.